network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ## Test parameters

-A number of parameters serve as input to the test methodology.
-The following lists their acronyms and default values.
-Hereafter the detailed description of the methodology will explain how these parameters are being used.
-Experience has shown that these parameters allow for a low runtime and accurate results among a wide range of environments.
+A number of parameters can be used to configure the test methodology.
+The following list contains the names of those parameters and their default values.
+The detailed description of the methodology that follows will explain how these parameters are being used.
+Experience has shown that the default values for these parameters allow for a low runtime for the test and produce accurate results in a wide range of environments.

 | Name | Explanation | Default Value |
 | ---- | ----------- | ------------- |